Fasttrack-Azure/Cloud-Native/README.md

 A. Consolidate the three SQL servers into one
 B. Migrate the SQL databases from VMs into managed SQL PaaS
-C. Migrate to Oracke Databases
+C. Migrate to Oracle Databases
 D. None of the above
 ```